top of page

 INSTRUCTIONS

-✬ Previously unpublished work only please.
+✬ Previously unpublished work only, please.
 Simultaneous submissions are encouraged—but, be courteous and withdraw any piece if it finds a home elsewhere.

 ✬ Please send your work to: submissions@aprosexia.org

-APROSEXIA asks for first serial rights, and acknowledgement in any future publication.
+APROSEXIA asks for first serial rights, and acknowledgement in the case of future publication.
 All rights return to the author immediately upon publication.
-Copyright always remains with the author.

 DISCLAIMER